 Choosing a Career in Occupational Therapy

 OT is a dynamic and progressive profession with continued advances in innovative practice, education, lifelong learning and public advocacy.
 Currently, individuals can practice as an occupational therapist with either a master’s degree or a doctoral degree.
-There are 148 accredited Occupational Therapy programs.
-As of 2009 there are 150 masters degree programs and 4 doctoral degree-granting programs in the U.S. In Ohio there are currently 5 Masters of Occupational Therapy (MOT) degree granting accredited programs and 1 Occupational Therapy Doctorate (OTD) granting program.
+As of 2016 there are 164 masters degree programs and 7 doctoral degree-granting programs in the U.S. In Ohio there are currently 5 Masters of Occupational Therapy (MOT) degree granting accredited programs and 1 Occupational Therapy Doctorate (OTD) granting program.
 These programs are 2-3 years in length.
 OTs work in a variety of settings including schools, hospitals, nursing care facilities and private practice offices.
 Advancement is possible if the OT specializes in a clinical area and gains expertise in treating a certain type of patient or ailment.Occupational therapists can find employment in various types of settings.
 OTs can work in hospitals, offices of health practitioners, public and private schools, nursing care facilities, home health care services, outpatient care centers, community care centers and government agencies.
 A small number of OTs are self-employed in private practice.

 Wright State University offers the courses necessary to meet the requirements for entry to OT programs.
 In addition, most courses are offered two or three times per year.
 A pre-professional advisor is also available to assist students with program variations, information on the application process, and current trends within the profession.
 There are many undergraduate fields of study that will prepare students for the PT graduate programs.
 Among the most common at WSU are Biology, Athletic Training, and Psychology.
 Ohio has a variety of OT programs throughout the state.
 Requirements needed for admission into these programs vary and students should meet with the professional advisor to review prerequisites for each school.